Joséphine-Charlotte of Belgium, Grand Duchess of Luxembourg

 The family lived at Stuyvenberg Castle, on the Royal Domain at Laeken, Brussels, Belgium.
 In 1934, her grandfather King Albert I, an avid mountain climber, died in a climbing accident, and her father became Leopold III, King of the Belgians.
 The following year, her mother Queen Astrid was killed in an automobile crash in Switzerland.
 Soon after, the family moved to the Royal Palace of Laeken in Laeken, Brussels, Belgium where they would later be held under house arrest following the German invasion of Belgium in 1940.

 After the war, Joséphine-Charlotte finished her studies in Switzerland, where the family had settled after the war, pending the “Royal Question” of her father’s actions during the war.
-She was able to return to Belgium in 1949 and worked toward the restoration of her father’s reputation, and for his return to the Belgian throne.
+She was able to return to Belgium in 1949 and worked toward restoring her father’s reputation and for his return to the Belgian throne.
 The following year, a referendum was held to determine if the King should return.
 With a winning percentage, King Leopold III returned to the country.
-However, he soon transferred his powers to his elder son, Baudouin, and then formally abdicated the following year.
+However, he soon transferred his powers to his elder son Baudouin, and then formally abdicated the following year.

 On April 9, 1953, Princess Joséphine-Charlotte married Hereditary Grand Duke Jean of Luxembourg, the eldest child of Grand Duchess Charlotte of Luxembourg and Prince Felix of Bourbon-Parma.
-The two were second cousins once removed, through their mutual descent from King Miguel I of Portugal.
-The two had become engaged in October of the previous year, with the announcement made on December 26, 1952.
+They were second cousins once removed, through their mutual descent from King Miguel I of Portugal.
+The two had become engaged in October 1952, with the announcement made on December 26, 1952.
 Following a civil ceremony held at the Grand Ducal Palace in Luxembourg City, Luxembourg, a religious ceremony was held at the Cathedral of Notre Dame in Luxembourg City.

 The couple settled at Betzdorf Castle, in eastern Luxembourg, where they raised five children:

 On November 12, 1964, Grand Duchess Charlotte abdicated, and Jean and Joséphine-Charlotte became the new Grand Duke and Grand Duchess of Luxembourg.
 The couple left Betzdorf and moved to Berg Castle, the traditional residence of the reigning Grand Duke.
-Both before and after their accession, Joséphine-Charlotte worked extensively with organizations focused on children and families as well as the arts.
+Both before and after their accession, Joséphine-Charlotte worked extensively with organizations focused on children, families, and the arts.
 She served as honorary president of the Luxembourg Philharmonic Orchestra, and president of the Luxembourg Red Cross, and oversaw the 5-year restoration of the Grand Ducal Palace from 1991-1996.

 Her funeral was held at the Cathedral of Notre Dame, the site of her marriage nearly 52 years earlier, and was attended by a large contingent of foreign royals.
 In accordance with her wishes, her remains were then cremated, and her ashes were placed in the Grand Ducal Crypt at the Cathedral.